kirkpatrickprice/analysis-toolkit/README.md

 Now, you'll need to install the Python dependencies.
 If you'll be using your Python install for more than just the analysis toolkit, you might want to create a `venv` to run it in.
 Check out https://python.land/virtual-environments/virtualenv if you need a tutorial.
 Then...
 ```
 cd ~/tools/analysis-tookit
-python3 -m pip install --upgrade pip        # Upgrade PIP if it's already up to date
+python3 -m pip install --upgrade pip        # Upgrade PIP if it's not already up to date
 python3 -m pip install -r requirements.txt  # Install the packages listed in the file
 ```

 ## Updating the toolkit ##
 Change to the analysis-toolkit directory

-`cd /mnt/c/Users/RandyBartels/Downloads/analysis-toolkit`
+`cd ~/tools/analysis-toolkit`

 And issue the following `git` commands.
-All local changes will be overwritten.
+Any changes you might have made in this directory will be overwritten.
 ```
 git fetch
 git reset --hard HEAD
 git merge
 ```

-If you get any errors from Python about missing packages, re-run the PIP-related commands above to make sure you have all the dependencies installed.
+If you get any errors from Python about missing packages, re-run the PIP-related commands from the Installation section above to make sure you have all the dependencies installed.

 ## Using the toolkit scripts ##
 Each toolkit script includes a "help" function to explain the options.